Fall Protection Strategies for Appalachian Metal Sales

 Use Specialized Anchor Systems for Standing Seam Roofs

 Standing seam panels are an excellent choice for protecting buildings, but not for being drilled full of holes.
-Traditional anchors can damage the seams, void warranties, and invite leaks.
-Instead, choose non-penetrating anchors, such as the SSRA1 or the Ridge Pro.
-These systems clamp securely, provide OSHA-rated tie-off points, and preserve the roof's performance for decades.
+Penetrating anchors damage the seams and void warranties.
+Choose non-penetrating anchors that clamp securely to provide OSHA-rated tie-off points while preserving roof performance.

 Encourage the Use of Trauma Straps

 Stopping a fall is only the beginning.
-The real danger comes in the minutes that follow, when hanging in a harness can restrict circulation and quickly become life-threatening.
-Trauma straps provide workers with a means to shift their weight, stand, and restore blood flow until help arrives.
-They have a low cost and low weight, and can make the difference between a close call and a serious injury.
+Hanging in a harness can restrict circulation and quickly become life-threatening.
+Trauma straps provide a means for workers to shift their weight and restore blood flow until help arrives.

 Promote a Culture of Safety

-Safety is not about posters on the wall—it's about how your crew shows up every day.
-Foster open communication by encouraging workers to speak up when they identify a risk, and hold quick morning huddles before the start of work.
-When a crew buys into safety, they protect each other, and the entire jobsite runs more smoothly.
+Foster open communication by encouraging workers to speak up when they identify a risk.
+Quick morning huddles ensure the crew buys into safety, protects each other, and makes the entire jobsite run smoothly.

 Prioritize Ladder Safety Training